Nail the First Impression: 3 Tips for a Winning Email

 The sign off

 Keep this succinct.
+For example, instead of using the same closing in every message, you can choose from different polite best regards alternatives depending on tone and context.
 “Many thanks for your time,” “With gratitude,” “Thanks,” – you get the drift!

 When writing an email, give yourself time to leave it and come back to reflect on it.
 You could even try emailing it to yourself so that you can see how it reads as an email.
 Whatever you do, if you recycle old email content, make sure that all references to specific people or companies have been updated; nothing deters a potential employer more quickly than seeing the wrong name!
 Writing email introductions is a bit like fishing; you have to send a few out to get a nibble, and even more for a catch, but the more you send, the “luckier” you will get.